Contact An Attorney

 In June 2014, Addicus Publishing released the book “Divorce in Washington”, which was authored exclusively by David Crouse.view all

-When biological parents cannot take care of their children or do not want custody of their children anymore, the courts may award custody to a third party, such a grandparent or other relative.
+When biological parents cannot take care of their children or do not want custody of their children anymore, the courts may award custody to a third party, such as a grandparent or other relative.
 Third-party custody cases, also referred to as non-parent custody, are typically emotionally charged, contested, and highly complex.

 There are various circumstances under which a court might consider granting custody to a third party.
 For instance, the biological parents may be unable to fulfill their parental responsibilities, due to incapacitation, incarceration, or death.
 Some parents may voluntarily relinquish custody of their children and agree to allow someone else to raise them.
 In most cases, a third-party custody case arises when a relative of a child files a petition with the court for custody on the grounds that the biological parent is unfit.